aurelia/documentation/English/get-started.md

 ## Setting up the Project Structure and Build

 With the tooling installed, we can now turn our attention to setting up a basic structure for your app.
 Begin by [downloading the navigation skeleton](https://github.com/aurelia/skeleton-navigation/releases).
 Unzip it and rename the folder to _navigation-app_.

+> **Note:** Alternatively use can use [Yeoman](http://yeoman.io) to "generate" the skeleton project in the target folder, as follows:
+>
+>  ```
+>  npm install -g yo generator-aurelia
+>  yo aurelia
+>  ```

-Inside this folder you will find everything you need including a basic build, package configuration, styles and more.
-Because we want to teach you how to build your own app, please delete the contents of the _src_ folder as well as the _index.html_ file.
-We'll learn about how to create these in a minute.
+Inside the folder you will now find everything you need including a basic build, package configuration, styles and more.

+You may examine the provided _index.html_ file and the rest of the files in _src_, however we recommend deleting both before moving on with this tutorial.
+That way you can more effectively learn how to build an Aurelia app from scratch.

 With all this in place, let's run some commands.